 The Secret History of Female Sleuths

-Female private eyes have been a staple of popular culture for over 150 years – from plucky Victorian ladies to ‘busy body spinsters’ and fearless modern investigators.
+Female private eyes have long been a staple of popular culture – from plucky Victorian ladies to ‘busy body spinsters’ and fearless modern investigators.

 But what about the real women detectives?
 What crimes did they solve?
 Where are their stories?

-So who were the first female private eyes?
+Who were the first female private eyes?
 How did they succeed in the macho world of detection and crime?
-What were their relationships with other women – the ones they befriended, exposed and brought to trial?

 Detective work has long been regarded as an unsuitable job for a woman, yet ‘feminine’ traits such as intuition, imagination and empathy, are also seen as necessary requirements for the job.
-Many believe female detectives have a distinct advantage.
 Women are known for their ability to get information out of strangers; we create less suspicion and pose less of a threat than men.
-We are highly skilled observers, and we’re known for our close attention to detail.
+We are highly skilled observers, and known for our close attention to detail.

-In the late 19th century and early 20th century, women like Antonia Moser, Kate Easton, Maud West and Annette Kerner launched their own detective agencies and became celebrities both at home and abroad.
+In the late 19th century and early 20th century, women like Antonia Moser, Kate Easton, Maud West, May Storey and Annette Kerner launched their own detective agencies and became celebrities at home and abroad.
 Zena Scott-Archer enjoyed a career that spanned nearly 50 years, and was the leading female investigator on the world stage.

-Yet now only eight percent of the roughly 10,000 self-employed private detectives in Britain are female.
+Yet at the beginning of the 21st century, only eight percent of the roughly 5000 – 10,000 private detectives in Britain were female.
 Why aren’t there more women in the field today?

 The idea behind the book